StackExchange/blackbox/README.md

 a new password.
 Now we just have to remove their key.
 This scales better.

-*How do automated processed decrypt without asking for a password?*
+*How do automated processes decrypt without asking for a password?*
 GPG requires a passphrase on a private key.
-However it permits the creation of subkeys that have no passphrase.
+However, it permits the creation of subkeys that have no passphrase.
 For automated processes, create a subkey that is only stored on the machine that needs to decrypt the files.
 For example, at Stack Exchange,